Computing the fundamental group of a higher-rank graph: Abstract

 \section{Abstract}

 We compute a presentation of the fundamental group of a higher-rank graph using a coloured graph description of higher-rank graphs developed by the third author.
-We show that textile systems may be thought of as generalisations of $2$-graphs.
-We define the fundamental, homology and cohomology groups of a textile system generalising those for rank-$2$ graphs.
-Our new approach to provides a tractable description of the funadmental group and second cohomology group of a textile system.
+We compute the fundamental groups of several examples from the literature.
+Our results fit naturally into the suite of known geometrical results about $k$-graphs when we show that the abelianisation of fundamental group is the homology group.
+We end with a calculation which gives a non-standard presentation of the fundamental group of the Klein bottle to the one normally found in the literature.